ISI Order Code:

 a-Melanocyte Stimulating Hormone is a 13 amino acid peptide produced from metabolism of Proopiomelanocortin.
 One of the fragments of Proopiomelano-cortin is Adrenocorticotropin which is further fragmented to form a-Melanocyte Stimulating Hormone and Corticotropin-Like Intermediate Lobe Peptide (CLIP).
 The major biological property of a-Melanocyte Stimulating Hormone is hyper-pigmentation.
 It also stimulates Aldosterone secretion, alters the blood-brain barrier permeability for glucose, sucrose and albumin, and is excreted by the placenta.
 Levels are higher in children dropping to adult levels as activity of the intermediate lobe of the pituitary declines. a-Melanocyte Stimulating Hormone is the major melanotropin in the rat corresponding to b-Melanocyte Stimulating Hormone in the human.

-Reference Ranges:
+Reference Range:

-Adults: Up to 5.0 pg/ml
+Adults: Up to 5.0 pg/mL

 Procedure:

-a-Melanocyte Stimulating Hormone is measured by direct radioimmunoassay.
+α-Melanocyte Stimulating Hormone is measured by direct radioimmunoassay.

 Patient Preparation: